luizhammeli/CleanApp/README.md

 # CleanApp
 CleanApp its a very simple study project using Clean Architecture concepts.
-Currently the project contains just two feature Login and Signup.
+Currently the project contains just two features Login and Signup.

 Project structure